-Trainees are expected to discuss their study leave plans with the Education Supervisor (or Training Programme Director) at the start of each placement.
+Trainees are expected to discuss their study leave plans with the Educational Supervisor (or Training Programme Director) at the start of each placement.

-You will need to follow the local application process to apply for study leave time and funding, all applications must be submitted with a minimum of 6 weeks notice.
-Applications submitted later than this or after the activity has taken place may be declined for reimbursement.
+You will need to follow the local application process (& additional HEE EoE form when relevant) to apply for study leave funding, if your aspirational activity has no cost attached the HEE EoE form does not need to be completed, the time can be agreed locally via the Trust study leave process.
+All applications must be submitted with a minimum of 6 weeks notice.
+Applications submitted later than this or after the activity has taken place may be declined.

 In order to improve quality and access to study leave and curriculum support HEE EoE is committed to working in collaboration with our trusts, trainees and educators to comply with the following curriculum delivery principles:

 - Improving junior doctors working lives by offering equity of access to relevant education and development opportunities, regardless of specialty, grade or employing Trust